Bernardo-MG/mule-ws-security-soap-example/readme.md

-# Mule With Spring Web Services WS-Security Example
+# Secured Soap Web Service in Mule Example

 Small Mule application showing the use of Spring WS Security for a SOAP web service.